tinyplex/tinybase/site/guides/10_releases.md

 Note that TinyBase support for the legacy version of Expo-SQLite (`expo-sqlite`) is still available in the persister-expo-sqlite module.

+NB as of TinyBase v5.0, this is now the default and legacy support has been removed.

 Thank you to Expo for providing this functionality!

 ## v4.4